 Time spent walking and resulting diseases keep them from school, work and taking care of their families.

-Guatemala’s female literacy rate is one of the lowest in all of the Americas.
-(CIA fact book)
+Guatemala’s female literacy rate is one of the lowest in all of the Americas at 75% in women over 15 years of age.
+(UNESCO)

 Many schools lack sufficient classrooms and proper protection from inclement weather.
 If its raining children simply don’t come to school.